deletehead/arachnis_deathicus/README.md

 > Megamind: Spider?
 Uh...
 Ah yes, the spee-iiider.
 Even the smallest bite from... "arachnis deathicus"... will instantly paralyze...AHHHHHH get it off me!

 ![](img/spee-ider.jpeg)

+## Requirements
+This tool should:
+    - List accessible shares on a network based on provided credentials
+    - Have the option to do a directory listing of these shares with a specified depth
+    - Be able to spider shares for interesting files Extra Credit:
+    - Be able to parse through Group Policy settings from `SYSVOL` on a DC